 The program supports initiatives of Polish non-governmental organizations aimed at sharing various aspects Poland’s experience in transformation This is implemented in cooperation with partners in Eastern Europe, the South Caucasus and Central Asia.
 The program offers grants, training opportunities and experts’ support, as well as assistance in establishing cooperation with foreign partners.

-The Education for Democracy Foundation and Polish-American Freedom Foundation invite Polish ...
+The Polish-American Freedom Foundation and the Education for Democracy Foundation invite Polish ...

 STUDY TOURS TO POLAND (STP)